-Banking and investment activities are basically regulated by Law 7/2013 and Law 8/2013, which cover the organisational requirements and operating conditions of the operating
+Banking and investment activities are basically regulated by Law 7/2013 and Law 8/2013, which cover the organisational requirements and operating conditions of the operating entities in the Andorran financial system, investor protection, market abuse and financial securities agreements.

-Under Andorran laws, all banking and investment activities rendered inside the jurisdiction can only be carried out directly, with the limitations and conditions set forth in the laws, by the locally authorised entities that compose the Andorran financial system.
+Under Andorran law, all banking and investment activities rendered inside the jurisdiction can only be carried out directly, with the limitations and conditions set forth in the laws, by the locally authorised entities that compose the Andorran financial system.

-From a regulatory point of view, banking and investment activities in Andorra are subject to local licensing requirements, which apply either to deposit-taking activities, lending activities, investment services and proprietary trading activities.
+From a regulatory point of view, banking and investment activities in Andorra are subject to local licensing requirements, which apply to deposit-taking activities, lending activities, investment services and proprietary trading activities.
 While deposit-taking activities can only be performed by duly authorised banking entities, specialised credit institutions are allowed to carry out lending activities and investment services, and proprietary trading activities can be rendered by any investment financial entity.